An Archetale in the Assembling Terrania Cycle

 The pool of blood spread across the Pattern, darkening a quarter of the surface now.

-“Do you see any effect?” she called out to Jurt.
-He shook his head.
+“What do you see?” she called out to Jurt.
+He was silent.

 The crimson pool widened.
 She saw no sparks, no breaks, no smeared-out Pattern lines.
 She shook her head in dismay.
 What had gone wrong?

 Another figure stepped out from behind the tree’s other side.
 His voice reached her and Jurt:

 “The great thing about liquid glass,” he explained, removing his scaled gauntlets and tucking them behind a wide black belt, “is that the particles of silicon dioxide they contain not only repel contamination, they leave a nice shine on the surfaces they coat.
 That Pattern hasn’t been polished since I drew it.
 Long overdue.”

 “You,” she said in a low tone, “are a bastard.”